 The Mind-Gut Connection

-Exploring the emerging science of psychobiotics — how the microbiome shapes mood, cognition, and mental wellbeing.
+Exploring the emerging science of psychobiotics — how the microbiome shapes mood, cognition, and mental wellbeing — written for the rest of us.

 Discover the Book